 The future economic growth of the United States is specifically related to its innovative capacity and to the digital transformation of its businesses.
 The shortage of competent developers delays the transformation of these projects, which may also become the sources of other jobs.
 On top of this, studies in the United States are very expensive and do not allow everyone to receive an education.42 is a high quality, computer-programming training program, which provides its curriculum completely free-of-charge to its students.
 The United States has always been the country of entrepreneurship and innovation.
 Thanks to the prevailing open-minded spirit, Americans allow for differing solutions and for innovative thought, notably in the field of education.

-- According to the U.S. Department of Education, approximately 40 million Americans have contracted a student loan for an average of $30,000.
+- According to the U.S. Department of Education, about 70% of the graduating seniors from the class of 2013 finished their studies having incurred an average debt of $28,400.
 This is due to increases in tuition costs (up over 440% in 25 years, which is an increase of more than 1,225% since 1978).